What does it actually take to win a hackathon?

 AI has raised the floor AND the ceiling.
 Basic prototypes are easier to build, which means judges expect more.
 Winners now deliver what would have been week-long projects.

-• Full-stack apps: Bolt.new, Lovable, Replit Agent—describe apps, get deployable code
+• Full-stack apps: Bolt.new, Lovable, Replit Agent - describe apps, get deployable code

-• UI components: v0 by Vercel—generate React/Tailwind from descriptions
+• UI components: v0 by Vercel - generate React/Tailwind from descriptions

-• General assistance: Claude, ChatGPT—brainstorming, debugging, research
+• General assistance: Claude (Anthropic), ChatGPT - brainstorming, debugging, research

 Practice with your tools before the hackathon.
 Discovering how Bolt works during the event wastes precious time.
 Have your accounts set up and workflows rehearsed.